jasonswearingen/QuantShim/README.md

 Why
 ===
-- I want a R&D platform to implement studies and synthetic securities easily, AND
+- I want a R&D platform to implement strategies and synthetic securities easily, AND
 - I wanted a codebase that can use Python Tools for Visual Studio's intelisence.
  - So that's why I made this.